-Kelly enlisted on May 11, 1943 in London, Ontario and taken on strength at 1 District Depot, transferring to #12 B.T.C Chatham, Ontario.
+Kelly enlisted on May 11, 1943, in London, Ontario and taken on strength at 1 District Depot, transferring to #12 B.T.C Chatham, Ontario.
 Kelly donated blood before making another transfer to No. 10DD (AF) Winnipeg Manitoba.
 It wasn’t long before Kelly had his sights set on becoming a Paratrooper and requested a transfer.
-He transferred to Para wing from No. 12 C.A.B.T.C.
+He transferred to Para wing from No. 12 Canadian Army Basic Training Centre (C.A.B.T.C.)
 Chatham, Ontario on August 6, 1943.
 On September 23, 1943, Kelly completed his parachute training to become a Paratrooper.
-This was a major accomplishment and very proud day for Kelly.
+This was a major accomplishment and a very proud day for Kelly.
 He went on to complete his Driver’s Course on December 13, 1943.

-Kelly was eager to see combat, and took the first opportunity to get him closer to his goal, he embarked overseas on February 16, 1944 and reported for duty 1 C.G.R.U.
-To Kelly’s disappointment, he wasn’t given the opportunity to see combat, however he still contributed to the war effort.
+Kelly was eager to see combat and took the first opportunity to get him closer to his goal, he embarked overseas on February 16, 1944, and reported for duty 1 Canadian General Reinforcement Unit (C.G.R.U.)
+To Kelly’s disappointment, he wasn’t given the opportunity to see combat, however, he still contributed to the war effort.
 The Battalion had other plans for Kelly, he was a shining example of a Paratrooper and therefore became part of the Training Company.
-At the end of the war Kelly returned to Canada, a young beauty named Hazel caught the attention of Kelly.
-He married Miss Hazel Lillian Nicholson in Ingersoll Ontario on May 3, 1948 and began their life together.
+At the end of the war, Kelly returned to Canada, a young beauty named Hazel caught the attention of Kelly.
+He married Miss Hazel Lillian Nicholson in Ingersoll Ontario on May 3, 1948, and they began their life together.
 The couple had only been married a few months, when tragically on July 6, 1948, Kelly lost his left arm in a motor vehicle accident which ended his military career.
 Kelly returned to civilian life and lived out the remainder of his days.